dotnet/android-samples/android_l/Camera2Basic/Readme.md

 Instructions
 ------------
-Touch the Picture button to take a photo that will automatically be saved on your device.
+* Touch the Picture button to take a photo that will automatically be saved on your device.

-Touch the info button to find out a little bit more about the app.
+* Touch the info button to find out a little bit more about the app.

-How to build
+Build Requirements
 ------------
 Update Xamarin Studio and Monodroid to their latest versions.
 Open Camera2Basic.sln in Xamarin Studio, and build.